SSWConsulting/SSW.Rules.Content/rules/spike-vs-poc/rule.md

 ---
 type: rule
 title: Do you know when to use the term SPIKE (Agile) or PoC (proof of concept)?”
-seoDescription: In Agile development, SPIKE and Proof of Concept (PoC) help manage uncertainty.
+seoDescription: In Agile development, Spike and Proof of Concept (PoC) help manage uncertainty.
 Learn their key differences and applications in Agile.
 uri: spike-vs-poc
 authors: